 We would encourage you to send the form to us before you start making any bookings so you can tap into our expertise and contacts to take an element of the burden from you.

-To help your planning we have also created a template budget form, which basically helps you work out your income and expenditure so you can understand what costs you will need to cover and what you will need to charge your members.
+To help your planning we have also created a template budget form (attached at the bottom of this article), which basically helps you work out your income and expenditure so you can understand what costs you will need to cover and what you will need to charge your members.

-Please submit the Trip Proposal and the Budget sheet to us via a ticket at least two months in advance of your trip.
+Please submit the Trip Proposal at least two months in advance of your trip.

 Stage 2: Meeting / Conversation

-Once we have received your Trip Proposal and Budget, one of the team will get in touch with you directly.
+Once we have received your Trip Proposal, one of the team will get in touch with you directly.
 They may arrange a meeting with you to discuss the trip in more detail, or otherwise will start a direct email conversation with you about the trip.

 They will also talk you through other documentation required – i.e. Risk Assessment and Participant Registration Form.